neerajsarathe-515/react-basics-2/README.md

 `Listing`: Creating multiple similar tags dynamically using arrays

 `Props Children`: Added more components like Card.js and Layout.js for styling that helps to perform our own styling for nested components.

+`Form` : Added Form and sending request to firebase to work with sending data to the backend.
+We used fetch for a simple posting of data but still there are other methods where we can send HTTP requests to the backend.